Long sentence in New York calls into question how R. Kelly’s Chicago cases might proceed

 Gunn’s attorney noted that he was not arrested for months after the video was posted, and there was no evidence of a weapon or ammunition when he was taken in.

-Ultimately, Kim ordered Gunn released to home detention, but Madrinian said prosecutors in New York would want to appeal that order in an effort to keep Gunn in custody.
+Ultimately, Kim ordered Gunn released to home incarceration, but Madrinian said prosecutors in New York would want to appeal that decision in an effort to keep Gunn in custody.

+Kim on Friday said his order releasing Gunn would be placed on hold until at least Tuesday to give prosecutors time to file the appeal.